 What is a vasectomy?

-- The tubes that carry the sperm from the testicles into the semen (vas deferens) are cut and sealed (see Figure 1).
-Without sperm, an egg can’t be fertilized and a woman can’t get pregnant.
+- The tubes that carry the sperm from the testicles into the semen (vas deferens) are cut and sealed.
+Without sperm, an egg can't be fertilized and a person can't get pregnant.

 How well does a vasectomy work?